buczekmatthias/UrgeWrite/README.md

 # UrgeWrite

-Application built with Laravel, Postgres, Vue and TailwindCSS allowing to store and group notes and tasks.
+Application allowing to store and group notes and tasks.

+## Built with:
+- Laravel
+- Vue
+- TailwindCSS
+- PostgreSQL